Alex Call Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in MLB.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9 to lead MLB.

-- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).
+- The Blue Jays' 3.74 team ERA ranks second among all league pitching staffs.

-- Blue Jays pitchers combine to give up 161 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs allowed (161 total, 1.2 per game).

-- Gausman (9-8) is going for his 10th win when he gets the starting nod for the Blue Jays in his 26th start of the season.
-He's put together a 3.23 ERA in 150 1/3 innings pitched, with 195 strikeouts.
+- The Blue Jays will send Berrios (9-9) to the mound for his 27th start of the season as he looks for his 10th win.
+He is 9-9 with a 3.55 ERA and 144 strikeouts in 152 2/3 innings pitched.

-- In his last time out on Wednesday against the Baltimore Orioles, the righty tossed six innings, giving up two earned runs while surrendering five hits.
+- The righty last pitched on Thursday against the Baltimore Orioles, when he tossed six innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.